 If you don’t have adequate space to store them, you can consider storing metals that you are not going to use soon at a storage facility near you.
 Most storage facilities have professionals who understand where to store different stuff.
 They will keep them well and save you the money that you would have to spend repairing them.

-Ignoring preventive maintenance
+Ignoring preventive maintenance stands for extra risk

 Purchasing low-quality metals due to their cheap costs

 While it is a great idea to save in business, purchasing cheap and low-quality materials can cause you to spend more.
 Low-quality metals will cause you to spend more money on repairing and buying more new stuff.
 Ultimately, it’s worth investing into sturdy resources rather than products that will only last your for a while.

 You can also experience downtime due to poor wire feeding or other weld defects that arise after using poor wire feeding.
-You should, therefore, look at quality of metals and don’t let price be the determining factor.
+You should, therefore, look at the quality of metals and don’t let price be the determining factor.
 There are some high quality and affordable metals in the market.
 You should, therefore, check on the quality first.

 Wrong welding preparation